by Carlene Lehmann, M.A., LMFT

 Providing a supportive and confidential environment so you can be open

 Remember that your therapist is a trained professional.
 They not only have an education to support your needs, but also experience with various strengths and weaknesses.
 Don’t be embarrassed to share your secrets in the safe space of therapy, and please don’t assume your worse than others.
 Your therapist has most likely seen, heard, and worked with many of the struggles you present to him and or her, and they are ready and wanting to help you heal.

 The therapy process is a collaboration between client and therapist

 Don’t float through therapy being led solely by your therapist.
 Therapy is a mutual working relationship between therapist and client.
 Be certain to present your personal goals and ambitions to your therapist so he or she can help tailor sessions and assignments to meet those goals.
-Remember, there is very little that a therapist hasn’t heard or worked with, so don’t be embarrassed to mention true goals, no matter how odd they may seem to others.
+Remember, there is very little that a therapist hasn’t heard or worked with, so don’t be embarrassed to mention your true goals, no matter how odd they may seem to others.
 That being said, also be sure to share your deepest feelings with your therapist.
-Working toward goals oftentimes requires a processing of emotions, and who better to process them with than your therapist?
+Working toward goals often times requires a processing of emotions, and who better to process them with than your therapist?

 Remember your strengths

 During and after each session, and especially during and after a particularly hard session, be sure to remind yourself that you have strengths.
 The role of a therapist is to break down our defenses and destroy our façade to help us build a new image and lifestyle.
 As such, there will be some sessions that feel overwhelming, leaving us in a sense of guilt or shame.
 If that happens, remember that you are processing your faults to improve your strengths.
 List your strengths for yourself to increase a much needed self esteem and remember that more personal strengths will come as self-improvement continues.

 You are worth seeking support.
 Your wellbeing is important and the foundation for your relationships.